The Open Dental database is MySQL which is a very robust and reliable database with extensive features and millions of installations worldwide.

 - The simplest is to copy the files when the database is not being used.

 To perform a backup, you don't have to shut down Open Dental, although depending on the backup method, users may be locked out for a few moments.
-MySQL also keeps logs of changes to the database and can maintain a slave database which is always an exact copy of the master.
-If your system crashes, you would not lose any data.
-Improving the speed and effectiveness of the backup process will be a high priority with each Open Dental version release.
+MySQL also keeps logs of changes to the database and can maintain a slave database which is always an exact copy of the master (Replication).

 - There are also tools for improving performance, defragmenting, and repairing tables.
 They all require a degree of skill.
 They are not essential, but might come in useful.